ROGUS-Souz/project_callcenterdata/README.md

 This project aims to identify the main causes of customer cancellations in a call center company using Python for data manipulation and visualization.
 Through hypothesis testing and data filtering, it reveals actionable insights to reduce churn rates.

+**Key results:** Analyzed customer cancellations using Python-generated charts and dashboards to identify main causes and propose improvement actions, reducing the cancellation rate from 56% to 18%.

 🚀 Features

 Loads and cleans a customer dataset